Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Results

 As a sanity check for the measured mass outflow rate of high-$\zeta$ material through the non-spherical $T=0.5$\,MeV surface, we have computed the mass outflow rate $\dot{M}_{\zeta}$ that satisfies the condition $\zeta\ge \zeta_{\rm crit}$ through a spherical surface at a radius of 100\,km.
 We choose $r=100$\,km because this is the average radius of the $T=0.5$\,MeV surface at the PNS equator in the constant neutrino luminosity simulations.
-We find that the value of $\dot{M}_{\zeta,0.5}$ through the $T=0.5$\,MeV surface is smaller than $\dot{M}_{\zeta}$ through the spherical surface at $r=100$\,km by $8\%$ for $P_{\star}=20$\,ms, 10\,ms and larger by $7\%$ and $39\%$ respectively for $P_{\star}=200$\,ms, 5\,ms at $B_0=3\times 10^{15}$\,G in the constant neutrino luminosity simulations.
+We find that the value of $\dot{M}_{\zeta,0.5}$ through the $T=0.5$\,MeV surface is larger than $\dot{M}_{\zeta}$ through the spherical surface at $r=100$\,km by $43\%$, $3\%$, and $20\%$ for $P_{\star}=200$\,ms, 20\,ms, and 5\,ms respectively, and smaller by $0.2\%$ at $P_{\star}=10$\,ms at $B_0=3\times 10^{15}$\,G in the constant neutrino luminosity simulations.
 We attribute the difference to the fact that the distance of $T=0.5$\,MeV from the PNS in the equatorial region is modulated by plasmoids and is not always equal to 100\,km.
 Although we present this sanity check, we emphasize that the value of $\dot{M}_{\zeta,0.5}$ through the $T=0.5$\,MeV surface gives the best estimate of the mass outflow rate of the wind material with favorable conditions for the $r-$process.

 As mentioned earlier, we consider only the wind material with $v_r>0$ for the estimates.
 This is because we do not know if the wind material with $v_r<0$ that is dragged back during magnetic reconnection is eventually released into the outflowing wind.
 For example, at $P_{\star}=20$\,ms and $B_0=3\times 10^{15}$\,G in the constant neutrino luminosity simulation, we find that $\sim 2\%$ of the wind material that satisfies the condition $\zeta\ge \zeta_{\rm crit}$ has $v_r<0$.
 Simulations with Lagrangian tracer particles are required to assess if the material that is dragged back into the magnetosphere is eventually released into the outflow, which will be our focus in a future work.